londonmeanswild/museum-experience/_clients/understanding-to-make.md

 ![cognitive walkthrough 2](/museum-experience/images/prototyping/cognitive-walkthrough2.JPG){:height="70%" width="70%"}

 ### usability tests
-Note: since we did not receive feedback on our usability review deliverable, we did not make any major updates to this page since it was handed in.

 The final step in our testing process was three usability tests.
 The first was with a Williams student who did not know a lot about art.
 We had UT1 walk through more specific but artificial versions of our tasks: 1) try to find analytics information about specific artwork, 2) try to respond to a message from a museum visitor.
 Even though we realized these were very artificial tasks, we still gained some useful insights.
 In particular, UT1  walked through their thought process while navigating our design, and pointed out multiple buttons that were still unintuitive (to them).
 We were then able to iterate our design based on this feedback before moving on to UT2.

 The second usability test was with an Art History professor who specializes in African art.
 We explained the concept of simulating an actual application, emphasized the importance of thinking aloud, and described our tasks.
 The tasks we presented UT2 with were 1) find exhibit analytics, then artwork analytics, and 2) communicate with a museum visitor.
 However, UT2 quickly began clicking through the interface and asking questions about our data visualizations (e.g. what is the role of your data visualizations in this design?).
 We decided to answer these questions and let her continue with the usability test in this free pattern (instead of restricting her to our tasks).
 Even though this became more of a discussion about further functionality that might be useful, we were still able to get some feedback about more intuitive navigation structure (in retrospect, allowing this freedom made it hard for us to focus UT2 on our tasks, so this was probably a mistake).
 Additionally, the ideas we received about other functionaity would have been more relevant if we had more time to implement them.
 However, due to these time limitations, we decided to only implement the navigations changes.